 It transpired that, at the time, the Peninsula was the place for Hollywood breakfast meetings (hence the fruit), and sitting on the table next to me, staring in disdain at my atherosclerotic future, was none other than Kevin Smith.
 He seemed to be discussing the idea of Dogma 2, which, 15 years later, has failed to materialise.
 Nevertheless less, I loved those pancakes.

 I think that the key to a lot of recipes is having the simple knowledge of how to get the tricky bit done without needing to think about it.
 Anyone jonesing for a full-on American pancake stack might be halted at the point of ‘I can’t remember how to do the batter.’
-Thankfully, one day, Jamie Oliver solved that for me, and I now make pancakes with impunity.
+Thankfully, one day, I realised that the key to these is to dow away with scales and measure everything volumetrically – like an American.
+Now make pancakes with impunity.
 In this edition, I had home-cured bacon to hand too, so this was an extra special treat.

 - 1 egg

 - 1 tbsp melted butter of neutral oil